thenewdarling/CurseOfStrahd/Session Recaps/2022-01-16 Session 15 - Begin Day 14.md

 # Session 15 -- 16th January 2022
-## On the Road to Kresk -- Day 14 since the party arrived in Barovia
+## On the Road to Krezk -- Day 14 since the party arrived in Barovia

 The battle for Rose's soul begins!!